-In accordance with the existing remuneration system for members of the Executive Board, Board members Jens Hansen (first appointed in 2017) and Torben Seebold (first appointed in 2019) each have a claim to retirement benefits in the form of the payment of a sum specifically aimed at building up a private pension fund.
+In accordance with the existing remuneration system for members of the Executive Board, Board members Jens Hansen (first appointed in 2017), Torben Seebold (first appointed in 2019) and Tanja Dreilich (first appointed in 2023, stepped down effective 30 June 2023) each have, or had, a claim to retirement benefits in the form of the payment of a sum specifically aimed at building up a private pension fund.
 Jens Hansen's and Torben Seebold's entitlement each amounts to 15 % of their annual fixed remuneration.
+The company came to an agreement with Tanja Dreilich to terminate her employment contract as of 31 December 2023 and to pay out the private pension contributions due to her before the contract was terminated.
+Up until the time of her departure, Tanja Dreilich's entitlement amounted to 10 % of her annual fixed remuneration.